Have you ever heard about corneal sunburn?

 - Proparacaine or other composition eye drops are numbing eye drops that pause the connection between pain receptors and the brain in the eye region so that the doctor can examine the eye without causing pain to the patient.
 Also, fluorescein, a harmless dye, may be used to ease the examination; this creates a yellowish effect so that the doctor can know the state of the eyes.

 Treatment-related to corneal sunburn may include minor eye procedures like antibiotic medication, pain medication, lubricative eye drops, or other eye drops required to examine the eye.
 Or treatment will consist of none of the above according to your situation.

 - To prevent any further infection of the Cornea, antibiotic ointment or eye drops will be prescribed.
 If the situation is critical, steroids are used to reduce inflammation.

 - A lightly potent drug will be used to create paralysis effect of ciliary muscles of the eyes to help in the healthy recovery of the eyes.
 This procedure provides rest to the muscles near the eye.

 - Oral medication like tablets or drops may be used for anti-inflammatory and pain suppression.
 Medicines like ibuprofen or naproxen sodium and other pain medicines, such as Tylenol, may also be used; in rare case scenarios, more potent agents are used.

-You have to follow up with your doctor within 24-48 hours to know whether the Cornea is healing or not.
+You have to follow up with your doctor, the best ophthalmologist in Hyderabad within 24-48 hours to know whether the Cornea is healing or not.

-It’s better to follow the tips provided to avoid Corneal sunburn in the first place.
+It’s better to follow the tips provided by your eye specialist in Hyderabad to avoid Corneal sunburn in the first place.
 Prevention is always better than treatment.